shunjieee/tp/docs/UserGuide.md

 ---

-### Delete sample data
+### Deletion of sample data upon first addition

-Sample data is deleted when you add the first contact into the addressbook.<br><br>
+By adding your first contact into Hi:Re, the sample data will be deleted!
+This function will be in place for every new account.<br><br>

 <box type="important" seamless>

-  It is important that you do **NOT** perform any operations other than adding contacts upon the sample data as there is no guarantee that this feature will work properly afterwards.
+  It is important that you do **NOT** perform any operations other than adding contacts upon your first log in, as there is no guarantee that this feature will work properly afterwards.
   </box>

   <box type="definition">